 So we relished being invited to dinner to my great aunt’s house in a nearby city.
 She and my great uncle had no children of their own and were a bit proper by our thinking, so I imagine we were a great big noisy bunch to them, running in and out of the back door, nosing around to see what was in the candy bowl (we fought to be the first in the house to get there), getting in spats with each other (some resolved with fists, back in the day).

 My mother tells a great story about my brothers and I at their house one day when I was playing with paper dolls, coloring their dresses or something, and one of my brothers sidled over to give me grief and tease me.
 I dispatched him quickly with a swift punch, leaving my great aunt agape at the entire exchange.
 Apparently I had (1.) experienced, and (2.) solved the problem, in under 15 seconds, before she even could form her thoughts.
 The merits of being a middle child.

 And when we finally sat down to dinner at her table, with the good china and the nice silverware, what exotic things confronted us!
 These were recipes my mother didn’t cook, so by dint of that alone we thought they were quite unusual.
 My mother was a gifted home cook, so we never lacked for a great meal at my house, but oh, how interesting to taste someone else’s food!

-Four dishes remain lodged in my memory from my aunt’s kitchen.
+Four dishes remain lodged in my memory from my Aunt Rosita’s kitchen.